RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 Time ranges
 -----------

-This type of view would return time ranges of result samples.
+The **"/data/timeRanges"** endpoint returns time ranges of result samples.
+Note that you can use all the parameters and filters used in the rest of endpoints.

 Mask
 ```